Tobias Verwey

-Tobias Verwey (born 2 November 1981) is a Namibian cricketer.
+Tobias Verwey (born 2 November 1981) is a Namibian former cricketer.
 He is a right-handed batsman and a wicket-keeper.
-He has played first-class cricket with the Namibian cricket team since 2005, having represented the team in 12 Youth One Day Internationals between 2000 and 2002.
+He played first-class cricket with the Namibian cricket team between 2005 and the 2010–11 South African season, having represented the team in 12 Youth One Day Internationals between 2000 and 2002.

 He played for Namibia's Under-19 World Cup squads of 2000 and 2002 before stepping up to the first-team squad.
 He has since played in the respective tours to Namibia of the Pakistani and Bermudan teams.

 In December 2006, Verwey scored his first century for the Namibian team, against the United Arab Emirates.